 The primary difficulties of this task stem from the lack of adequate high-quality paired stereo videos for training, and the challenge of preserving the geometric consistency between two views as well as maintaining the temporal consistency across generated frames.
 Traditional methods for generating stereo content involve capturing scenes using dual-camera setups~\cite{ViewSynthesis,imageDistortions,StereoscopicVideoSynthesis,DIBR}.
 However, the acquisition of these images involves the use of a professional-grade camera, resulting in substantial costs.
 Recent advancements in deep learning mainly handle these problems by directly applying single to stereo or multi-view image generation techniques to video, while often facing challenges related to geometric and spatio-temporal inconsistencies~\cite{rombach2022high, wang2023learning, han2022single, wang2024videocomposer,mildenhall2020nerfrepresentingscenesneural, kerbl20233dgaussiansplattingrealtime}.
 As shown in Fig~\ref{fig:cover}, methods based on NVS are challenging to maintain accurate spatio-temporal consistency, and even the recently released AVP 3D photo converter~\cite{wwdc} may inevitably result in content flickering and inconsistency when applied to video synthesis.
 This is due to the difficulty of handling the temporal coherence between frames and the spatial information between paired views in complex dynamic scenes.

 In this paper, we propose a self-supervised stereo video synthesis paradigm via a video diffusion model, termed SpatialDreamer, which will meet the data insufficiency and spatio-temporal inconsistency at once.
-Two novel designs make our SpatialDreamer non-trivial.
 Firstly, we design a \textbf{D}epth based \textbf{V}ideo data \textbf{G}eneration module \textbf{DVG} to handle the problem of data insufficiency.
-Similar to Wang et al.~\cite{wang2023learning}, DVG constructs a training pair of two views by utilizing forward-backward rendering, without the need of data annotation~\cite{DIBR,imagelabelling, imageDistortions}.
-However, Wang et al.~\cite{wang2023learning} only renders individual images, which will produce flickering results for video data generation~\cite{LargeOcclusionStereo}.
+Similar to \cite{han2022single,wang2023learning} , DVG constructs a training pair of two views using forward-backward rendering without the need for data annotation ~\cite{DIBR,imagelabelling, imageDistortions}, while \cite{han2022single,wang2023learning} only render individual images, resulting in flickering effects in generated video~\cite{LargeOcclusionStereo}.
 In this paper, we improve the generation of video data for refining stereo occlusion masks by leveraging the inter-frame motion obtained from optical flow~\cite{jeong2024ocaiimprovingopticalflow}.
 This methodology enables DVG to produce paired video data that maintains both geometric and temporal consistency.
 Leveraging paired video generated by DVG, we propose RefinerNet, along with a self-supervised video synthesis framework, to enable efficient and targeted training.
 More importantly, with access to sufficient paired videos, we devise a consistency control module, which consists of a metric of stereo deviation strength and a \textbf{T}emporal \textbf{I}nteraction \textbf{L}earning module \textbf{TIL}.
-The stereo deviation strength aims to enable the generation of stereo videos in diverse real-world scenarios.
-A stereo-aware loss is further used to supervise the model in learning the magnitude of difference between the paired view features in the latent space.
+The stereo deviation strength aims to enable the generation of stereo videos in diverse real-world scenarios, with a stereo-aware loss further supervising the model to learn the magnitude of difference between paired view features in the latent space.
 TIL integrates the latent features from long-temporal frames as a global information to augment the temporal coherence of the generated results.